top-on/llmask/README.md

 ### Installation

-This command line tool can be installed with `poetry install`.
+This command line tool can be installed with `pipx install`.

 ### Usage options